Visualize Query Results - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 4. (Optional) Create a custom widget.

-To easily track your query results, you can create custom widgets based on the query results in the Widget Library.
+To easily track your query results, you can create custom widgets based on the query results in the Manage Your Widget Library.
 The custom widgets you create can be used in your custom dashboards and reports.

 Select Save to Widget Library to pivot to the Widget Library and generate a custom widget based on the query results.